hashchange/backbone.select/readme.md

 - Change the version number throughout the project with `grunt setver --to=1.2.3`.
 Or just increment the revision with `grunt setver --inc`.
 (Remember to rebuild the project with `grunt` afterwards.)
 - `grunt getver` will quickly tell you which version you are at.

 Finally, if need be, you can set up a quick demo page to play with the code.
 First, edit the files in the `demo` directory.
 Then display `demo/index.html`, live-reloading your changes to the code or the page, with `grunt demo`.
-Libraries needed for the demo/playground should go into the Bower dev dependencies, in the project-wide `bower.json`, or else be managed by the dedicated `bower.json` in the demo directory.
+Libraries needed for the demo/playground should go into the Bower dev dependencies – in the project-wide `bower.json` – or else be managed by the dedicated `bower.json` in the demo directory.

 _The `grunt interactive` and `grunt demo` commands spin up a web server, opening up the **whole project** to access via http._ So please be aware of the security implications.
 You can restrict that access to localhost in `Gruntfile.js` if you just use browsers on your machine.